 This recipe is sponsored by EZ Tofu Press.
 All opinions are 100% my own.

 Homemade, pan-fried crispy tofu is as decadent as its take-out cousin but costs a fraction of the price.
-And it only takes about 45 minutes to make it!
+And it couldn’t be simpler to make!

 How to Make Crispy Tofu